ibm-messaging/kafka-connect-mq-source/README.md

 bin/connect-standalone.sh connect-standalone.properties mq-source.properties
 ```

+## Running with Docker

+This repository includes a Dockerfile to run Kafka Connect in distributed mode.
+It also adds in the MQ Source Connector as an available connector plugin.
+It uses the default connect-distributed.properties and connect-log4j.properties files.

+1. `mvn clean package`
+1. `docker build -t kafkaconnect-with-mq-source:0.0.1 .`
+1. `docker run -p 8083:8083 kafkaconnect-with-mq-source:0.0.1`

+**NOTE:** To provide custom properties files create a folder called `config` containing the `connect-distributed.properties` and `connect-log4j.properties` files and use a Docker volume to make them available when running the container:
+`docker run -v $(pwd)/config:/opt/kafka/config -p 8083:8083 kafkaconnect:0.0.1`

+## Deploying to Kubernetes

+This repository includes a Kubernetes yaml file called `kafka-connect.yaml`.
+This will create a deployment to run Kafka Connect in distributed mode and a service to access the deployment.

+The deployment assumes the existence of a Secret called `connect-distributed-config` and a ConfigMap called `connect-log4j-config`.
+These can be created using the default files in your Kafka install, however it is easier to edit them later if comments and whitespaces are trimmed before creation.

+### Creating Kafka Connect configuration Secret and ConfigMap

+Create Secret for Kafka Connect configuration:
+1. `cp kafka/config/connect-distributed.properties connect-distributed.properties.orig`
+1. `sed '/^#/d;/^[[:space:]]*$/d' < connect-distributed.properties.orig > connect-distributed.properties`
+1. `kubectl -n <namespace> create secret connect-distributed-config --from-file=connect-distributed.properties`

+Create ConfigMap for Kafka Connect Log4j configuration:
+1. `cp kafka/config/connect-log4j.properties connect-log4j.properties.orig`
+1. `sed '/^#/d;/^[[:space:]]*$/d' < connect-log4j.properties.orig > connect-log4j.properties`
+1. `kubectl -n <namespace> create configmap connect-log4j-config --from-file=connect-log4j.properties`

+### Creating Kafka Connect deployment and service in Kubernetes

+**NOTE:** Remember to [build the Docker image](#running-with-docker) and push it to your Kubernetes image repository.
+You might need to update the image name in the `kafka-connect.yaml` file.

+1. Update the namespace in `kafka-connect.yaml`
+1. `kubectl -n <namespace> apply -f kafka-connect.yaml`
+1. `curl <serviceIP>:<servicePort>/connector-plugins` to see the MQ Source connector available to use

 ## Data formats
 Kafka Connect is very flexible but it's important to understand the way that it processes messages to end up with a reliable system.
 When the connector encounters a message that it cannot process, it stops rather than throwing the message away.
 Therefore, you need to make sure that the configuration you use can handle the messages the connector will process.